infinitered/reactnativeessentials-sf-022025/docs/chapters/chapter12.md

 ### Chapter 12

-Run `./scripts/skipTo 10` to copy the solution to your main app.
-Otherwise you may code along.
-Reference `./solutions/chapter10` if you get stuck. (yes we want to move to chapter 10, not 11 due to some complexity that redux introduces for the purposes of this course)
+Run `./scripts/skipTo 10` to reset your app to chapter 10 (yes we want to move to chapter 10, not 11 due to some complexity that redux introduces for the purposes of this course).
+Then you can code along with this guide.
+There is not currently a solution folder for this chapter.

 # Chapter 12: Native Modules